 Makes 4 to 6 servings.
 Can be stored in the refrigerator for two days.

-This cheese spread can also make for a great addition to home-made hors d’oeuvres.
+This herb cottage cheese spread can also make for a great addition to home-made hors d’oeuvres.
 Just add a smidgen more sour cream to make it creamier and use it to top crackers, with freshly sliced cucumbers or halved grape tomatoes.

 Do you have a favourite cheese spread recipe?
 If you try this one, I’d love to hear your thoughts.